 - If you are travelling to Marrakesh around this season of the year, be sure to bring some warm clothing as it does get really cold especially in the evenings.

 - If you prone to allergic reactions, bring your medication with you as may be allergic to henna ink and the dust.

 - If you are planning any excursions and tours, I would suggest to book online as this normally relatively cheaper than booking with hotels.

-- It will also be best to convert enough money in the airport and bring some extra of your currency to change at bureaus in the city centre as the exchange rate is normally lower in the city centre.
+- It will also be best to convert enough money in the airport and bring some extra cash to change at bureaus in the city centre as the exchange rate is normally lower in the city centre.